Terms & Conditions

 There is a $55 entry fee per submission (each submission includes up to 12 images).
 All fees are nonrefundable.

 The jurors will select one (1) winner and three (3) finalists for the 2019 Arnold Newman Prize.
 The winner will receive $20,000.
 This prize is unrestricted and may be used however the winning artist wishes.
-The winner and three finalists will be officially announced in August 2019 and their work will be featured in an exhibit at the Griffin Museum of Photography in Winchester, MA from October 1 to 30, with an opening reception on October 10.
+The winner and three finalists will be officially announced in August 2020 and their work will be featured in an exhibit at the Griffin Museum of Photography in Winchester, MA from October 1 to 23, with an opening reception on October 8.
 Artists will be responsible for shipping framed (or otherwise exhibition ready) work to/from the Griffin.
+In the event it is not possible to hold the awards and exhibition in person, due to impacts of COVID – 19, the awards will be held in a virtual event, and exhibited in an online format.

 Jurying will begin once the call for entries has closed.
-The 2019 jury consists of Elizabeth Avedon, Jessica Dimson, and Paula Tognarelli.
+The 2020 jury consists of Makeda Best, Dan Winters, and Aline Smithson.
+All submissions will be reviewed by the jurors.
 All jurying will be done anonymously.
 All decisions made by the jurors are final.

 - Images may originate in any format, including but not limited to digital files, digital prints, color transparencies, color prints, or black and white prints — so long as they are submitted electronically.